 Messaging (stock KitKat SMS app)

 I love HoverChat.
 It brings the cool pop-up bubble functionality of Facebook's chat heads or Link Bubble to your SMS app.
-So no matter which screen or app you're currently in, any new SMS will pop up in front of what you're doing so you'll never miss a notification bar message again (although HoverChat previews in the notification bar too).
+So no matter which screen or app you're in, any new SMS will pop up in front of what you're doing so you'll never miss a notification bar message again (although HoverChat does preview in the notification bar too).